CRC1415/nomad-docs/docs/examples/computational_data/metainfo.md

 For some standard workflows, e.g., geometry optimization and molecular dynamics, the NOMAD [normalizers](../../explanation/processing.md#normalizing)
 For non-standard workflows, the parser (or more appropriately the corresponding normalizer) must populate these sections accordingly.
-See [Standard and Custom Computational Workflows in NOMAD](./workflows.md) for more information about the structure of the workflow section, as well as instructions on how to upload custom workflows to link individual Entries in NOMAD.
+See [Explanation > Workflows](../../explanation/workflows.md) for more information about the general structure of the workflow section, and [How-to Guides > Customization > Define workflows](../../howto/customization/workflows.md) for instructions on how to upload custom workflows to link individual entries in NOMAD.
 <!-- TODO Comment from ND - Wouldn't it be easier to say that its subsection reference other sections in run?
 I think this better summarizes the general rule. -->
 <!-- TODO add graph showing how inputs, outputs, and tasks are connected  -->
 <!-- TODO add reference page of standard computational workflows and link to the above sentence. -->